lilisbeit/Microsoft-Movies-Project/README.md

 ### Recommendations:

-- To successfully break into the streaming movie business, Microsoft should focus on Action, Crime, and Adventure movies.
-These genres have the highest median popularity, defined as a movie's average rating times the number of people who rated it.
+- To successfully break into the streaming movie business, Microsoft should focus on Action, Crime, and Adventure movies

-- Microsoft should make movies that are around 105-110 minutes long.
-In all three of the top genres, the median length of the top 25% of movies have runtimes in this range.
-The bottom 75% of movies have median runtimes around 90-97 minutes.
+- Microsoft should make movies that are around 105-110 minutes long

-- I provided lists of the actors and directors who have made the most popular movies in each of the top three genres.
-For this part of the analysis, "popular movies" is defined as movies in the top 5% of popularity among all movies.
-I then found which actors and directors were associated with movies in the top 3 genres within this top 5%.
-These lists can serve as a starting point for recruiting actors and directors who are highly rated and draw a large audience.
+- Microsfot should recruit actors and directors from the "Top 30" lists provided.
+These individuals make movies that are highly rated and draw a large audience.

 ### Further investigation:

-While this analysis provides some direction for Microsoft, other questions should be answered to fully solve this business problem.

-For example, although runtime is correlated with ratings and popularity, it's not clear that increased runtime is the cause of increased popularity.
+-  Although runtime is correlated with ratings and popularity, it's not clear that increased runtime is the cause of increased popularity.
 Both factors might share a common cause, such as a large production budget.

-In general, a budget analysis by genre would be helpful so Microsoft can predict the return on investment of its movies.
-While they need a few hit movies to lure new customers, eventually they will need to make the subscription service profitable.
-It is possible that the most popular genres are also the most expensive, and that by going down a few notches to Romance or Mystery, they could achieve greater profitability.
+- A budget analysis by genre would be helpful so Microsoft can predict the return on investment of its movies.
+It is possible that the most popular genres are also the most expensive, and that by going down a few notches to Romance or Mystery, Microsoft could achieve greater profitability.